-During the year, the group spent HK\$571,000 on property, plant and equipment.
-The group has also written off certain of its property, plant and equipment with the aggregate carrying amount of HK\$1,512,000.
+During the year, the group spent HK\$1,149,000 on property, plant and equipment.
+The group has not written off its property, plant and equipment.

 Details of the movements in property, plant and equipment of the group during the year are set out in note 16 on the consolidated financial statements.